NodyHub/blog/content/posts/container-breakouts-part3.md

 ## Intro

-The motivation of this post is to collect container breakouts.
-I was considering writing a huge post about all the stuff you must know to break out of container.
-But, if I would do so, it will take ages to write, es well to read and at the end you would just scroll direct to the PoC code snippets.
-So I dropped that idea and will just link to additional readings.

-It may the case that not all breakouts that you have in mind are listed.
-Do not hesitate and contact me so that I can add them.
-Over the time, I may extend them as well.
+You may have read for certain container deployments that it is absolutely necessary to link the socket into the container, but what are the implications?
+That is exactly what we are going to discuss in the last blog post in the series about container breakouts.

 ## Docker Socket

 You know, every time you have **access to the Docker Socket** (default location: `/var/run/docker.sock`) it **means** that you are **root on the host**.
 Here should be mentioned that it might be the case that you are not root on the system, if docker is used root-less.
-Some containerized application may need access to the socket, e.g., for observation or local system management.
+Some containerized applications may need access to the socket, e.g., for observation or local system management.

 You have read correctly, local system management.
 As soon you have **access to** the **socket**, you can **manage** the local **system**.
-Okay, first at all, you can manage containers and these containers can afterwards manage the system.
+Okay, first at all, you can manage containers and these containers can afterward manage the system.

 So if you want to escalate from the container to the system, you can **interact** with the **Docker Socket manually or** just simple **install Docker** (on ubuntu: `sudo apt update && sudo apt install -y docker.io`) in the container.
 What the next step?
-Exactly, start further container.
+Exactly, start a further container.
 ### Known Techniques

 First at all I will start with a short re-cap.
 We can start containers with the root directory mounted into the container.
 To do so, one must run the following command and continue reading with [Part 1](../container-breakouts-part1) of this series.